leventbesli/fedora_grub-btrfs_snapper_sh/README.md

-# Btrfs Assistant & Grub-Btrfs Setup for Fedora
+# Btrfs Assistant & Grub-Btrfs Setup for Fedora Linux

 This bash script automates the installation and configuration of Btrfs Assistant and Grub-Btrfs on Fedora.
 It enables Btrfs snapshots to be displayed in the Grub boot menu and sets up automatic snapshot creation and Grub configuration updates.